ASE A4 Steering Suspension Practice Test

 Answer B is correct.
 A binding ball joint will affect the steering wheel's ability to return to the center.
 It will also result in a clunking noise while turning the steering wheel.

 Answer D is wrong.
-Worn stabilizer bushings affect vehicle sway while turning. *Steering wheel returnability is dependent on the caster angle, and most vehicles incorporate positive caster (~ 6° ) into both front wheels.
+Worn stabilizer bushings affect vehicle sway while turning.
+Steering wheel returnability depends on the caster angle, and most vehicles incorporate a positive caster (~ 6° ) into both front wheels.

 14. A vehicle with power steering requires increased effort to steer.
 A power steering pressure test gauge is installed to test the power steering system's flow and pressure.
 To measure power steering pump pressure: